Operations Audit Log

 What this means in practice

-The combination — append-only, database-enforced, seven-year retention, structured wet-click signatures everywhere safety attaches, ramp-check-ready CSV bundle — is the operational definition of a §135.439 audit log.
+The combination — append-only, database-enforced, seven-year retention, structured wet-click signatures everywhere safety attaches, ramp-check-ready CSV bundle — is what an operations audit log has to be to survive a Letter of Investigation.
 It is the artifact your POI is going to ask for.
 It is the artifact your insurer is going to ask for after an event.
 It is, in every meaningful sense, the product.